 Team-oriented: An Agile team succeeds or fails as a unit.
 Its members can’t sit back and watch their teammates struggle just because they’re done with their part of the work.
 Even if it’s “not their job” or outside their comfort zone, team members need to work toward group success.

-Empowered decision-makers: Leaders need to remove themselves from being decision-making bottlenecks by pushing decision-making to the teams whenever it’s safe and feasible.
-Some people who have worked in a traditional command and control culture can struggle to make decisions on their own; coach them along, and praise them when they succeed.
+Empowered decision makers: Leaders need to remove themselves from being decision-making bottlenecks by pushing decision making to the teams whenever it’s safe and feasible.
+Some people who have worked in a traditional command and control culture can struggle to make decisions on their own; so leaders may need to coach them along, and praise them when they succeed.

 Alternative Team Structures to Support Agile Ways of Working